 At the heart of this office is a sculpture by Lorenzo Quinn.
 It conveys the thirst for fundamental values and real emotions.
 Our clients do a lot of charity work and help children.
 The image of Lorenzo Quinn’s sculpture is very deep, spiritual and existential, making one think.

+Office library is a very strong message to all employees that the organizational culture here encourages reading, values new knowledge and promotes continuous learning.
+The professional team from “Collection” salon creates corporate libraries for our projects.
 The collection of rare books finds its place on the bookshelves from Promemoria.
 We placed a duo sculpture by Lorenzo Quinn “Gravity Male” and “Gravity Female” created from bronze and marble.
 They symbolize a balance in life.

 The feminine-themed space of this room echoes the general style of the main interior but is softer and more sophisticated.
 The colours and materials are warmer and lighter.
 The chairs from the O&A London with a decorative metal insert harmonize perfectly with the Apparatus chandelier.
 The painting by Helen Fryer is full of atmosphere and alive with movement.